-When it comes to extreme temperatures in your home, National Resources Canada cites windows as one of the most common sources of heat loss, and The Washington Post mentions both windows and doors as culprits.
-The drafts that can be created by poor sealing paired with the natural loss of heat associated with the glass elements of windows and doors can be a major factor in how warm or cold your home is, and subsequently how much you’re spending on heating or cooling.
+When it comes to finding the culprit behind varying temperatures in your home, National Resources Canada cites windows and doors as the most common sources of heat loss.
+Drafts created by ineffective weather sealing paired with the heat loss associated with the glass elements of windows and doors can be a major factor in how warm or cold your home is and, subsequently, how much you’ll spend on heating or cooling.

-There’s several parts of a door, all which can be reinforced to protect the insulation of your home.
-Notably, the doorframe is frequently where drafts can originate: this encompasses the door jambs down the vertical sides, the sill running horizontally across the bottom, and the head that runs horizontally across the top.
+There are several parts of a door, all of which can be reinforced to protect the insulation of your home.
+Drafts often originate around all the doorframe; the door jambs down the vertical sides, the sill and the sweep that run horizontally across the bottom and the header that runs horizontally across the top.

-Any of these places are prone to damage that could create drafts.
-They experience some of the heaviest wear with the door’s natural opening and closing motions, and are vulnerable to physical damage from:
+These parts experience the heaviest wear with the door’s opening and closing motions and are vulnerable to physical damage from:

-Looking at energy loss through your windows may be one of the most cost-efficient ways to approach improving the heating and cooling efficiency of your home.
-National Resources Canada dismisses heat radiation as less than 10% of energy loss in most homes, but most of that percentage is associated with windows.
-Luckily, window leaks are among the easiest to fix, depending on which part of your windows are vulnerable.
+Limiting energy loss through your windows may be one of the most cost-efficient ways to approach improving the heating and cooling efficiency of your home.

 The insulation qualities of windows is made better by the way the window operates: Like doors, windows have frames, jambs, sills, and glass.
 How a window operates, specifically how the window meets the jamb and frame when it’s closed can prevent future air loss.